Skip to content

 You will be in good company if you are a:

-Whether you work in clinical practice, community services, research, education or policy, this conference is for those committed to improving mental health outcomes for women.
+Whether you work in hospitals, private practice, primary care, NGOs, education or government, HMHH26 is for people committed to improving women’s mental health outcomes.

 • When Distress Is Context, Not Pathology